-All primary physicians will be notified when their continuity patients are admitted to the hospital.
-There will be regular communication between the primary physician and the inpatient team.
+All primary physicians will be notified when their continuity patients are admitted to the hospital via EPIC messaging.
+There will be regular communication between the primary physician and the inpatient team as needed.
 This will be conducted primarily through staff messages and in the electronic medical record (EPIC).